TheSLinux/media/README.md

 ## License

-Each files should embed license information in its metadata fields and you can view them by using the tool `exiftool` as below _(or any tool that can read `exif` data)_
+Each file should embed license information in its metadata fields and you can view them by using the tool `exiftool` as below _(or any tool that can read `exif` data)_